Tajgero/Tajgero/README.md

 </div>

 ## 🐅🧪 About me section

-* Biotechnology Engineer with speciality in drug development
+Hello! 👋
+I am a programming and new technologies enthusiast, constantly developing my skills in web application development and tools that automate everyday tasks.
+I work daily with technologies such as Python, JavaScript, and React, and I am also interested in DevOps and cloud solutions.

+🚀 I enjoy challenges, problem-solving puzzles and playing tennis 🎾.

+📚 In my free time, I explore topics related to artificial intelligence and machine learning.

+💻 I play a lot of vide games ranging from horror to platform ones.
+I love memes.

+🌍 I am happy to contribute to community projects and hackathons.

+Additionally, I hold both a Bachelor’s Engineering and Master’s degree in Pharmaceutical Biotechnology, which gives me a strong foundation in life sciences and research methodologies.

+Feel free to get in touch and collaborate!
-* Looking for mentor who will help me upgrade my skills in Python programming, Data Science in Bioinformatics.
+Looking for mentor who will help me upgrade my skills in Python programming, Data Science and Bioinformatics.

 ## 🏆 GitHub Trophies
 ![Trophies](https://github-profile-trophy.vercel.app/?username=Tajgero&theme=radical&no-frame=false&no-bg=true&margin-w=4)